edindzabija/react-slack/README.md

-# React - Slacklike chat
+# React - Chat - Slack Clone

+Trying to recreate the look of slack with chat possibilities made with firebase.

 Demo: https://react-slack-5ead0.web.app/
 > Select or create channel on the left to start chatting